marijnh/Eloquent-JavaScript/04_data.md

 Write a function `arrayToList` that builds up a list structure like the one shown when given `[1, 2, 3]` as argument.
 Also write a `listToArray` function that produces an array from a list.
-Then, add a helper function `prepend`, which takes an element and a list and creates a new list that adds the element to the front of the input list, and `nth`, which takes a list and a number and returns the
+Then add a helper function `prepend`, which takes an element and a list and creates a new list that adds the element to the front of the input list, and `nth`, which takes a list and a number and returns the